100th Women’s Suffrage Centennial – Livestream Event – Recorded November 10th, 2020

 Presented by Young Performing Artists (YPAs), Inc.

-Join us for this nonpartisan, interactive panel discussion celebrating & educating the 100th vote anniversary, illuminating courageous women of color who overcame barriers & whose contributions are rarely emphasized.
+View this nonpartisan, interactive panel discussion celebrating & educating the 100th vote anniversary, illuminating courageous women of color who overcame barriers & whose contributions are rarely emphasized.
 This event will reflect on how women of color made a moral, spiritual, and intellectual sense of need that all women should have the right to vote.

 Hear from the women currently leading Delta Sigma Theta, the renowned organization who played a key role in the 1913 Suffrage March, as well as input from our moderators, inspiring women leading in our communities today.